Beyond traditional backlinks

 - Featured snippet opportunities increase

-Here’s a practical example that’ll blow your mind.
-A restaurant in Liverpool appeared in zero rich snippets despite having great reviews.
-After listing in three directories with proper menu schema markup, they started appearing in rich results for “restaurants with vegan options Liverpool” – a search they’d never specifically targeted.
-The directories’ structured data had communicated menu details that Google understood and surfaced.
+Here’s a practical example.
+A restaurant in Liverpool appeared in no rich snippets despite good reviews.
+After listing in three directories with proper menu schema markup, they started showing up in rich results for “restaurants with vegan options Liverpool”, a search they’d never targeted.
+The directories’ structured data had passed along menu details that Google understood and surfaced.

-This is where modern directories really flex their muscles.
-Attribution – understanding where your customers come from – has always been a challenge for local businesses.
-Directories have evolved to become attribution powerhouses.
+This is where directories really show their strength.
+Attribution, knowing where your customers come from, has always been hard for local businesses.
+Directories have grown into strong attribution tools.

 Think about the old days.
-A customer found you in a printed directory, and you’d never know unless they mentioned it.
-Today’s directories provide detailed analytics, call tracking, and conversion data.
-But it goes even deeper than direct attribution.
+A customer found you in a printed directory, and you’d never know unless they said so.
+Today’s directories give you detailed analytics, call tracking, and conversion data.
+And it goes past direct attribution.

-BrightLocal Academy’s course on mastering local link building teaches that modern local SEO requires understanding the full customer journey.
-Directories now play multiple roles in this journey – awareness, consideration, and conversion.
+BrightLocal Academy’s course on mastering local link building teaches that local SEO now requires understanding the full customer journey.
+Directories play several roles in that journey: awareness, consideration, and conversion.

 What if you could track not just the last click before a conversion, but every touchpoint along the way?
-Modern directories make this possible through sophisticated tracking and integration with analytics platforms.
+Modern directories make this possible through detailed tracking and links to analytics platforms.

-The multi-channel impact includes several touchpoints.
-Directories provide discovery through search and browse features, validation when customers research your business, comparison tools for evaluating options, direct conversion through click-to-call or booking features, and remarketing opportunities through pixel integration.
+The multi-channel impact covers several touchpoints.
+Directories provide discovery through search and browse features, validation when customers research your business, comparison tools for weighing options, direct conversion through click-to-call or booking features, and remarketing through pixel integration.

-A fascinating case study: A dental practice in Newcastle implemented tracking across five directory platforms.
-They discovered that while only 15% of conversions came directly from directories, a whopping 60% of converting customers had viewed their directory listings at some point in their journey.
-The directories weren’t just driving direct conversions – they were necessary validation points.
+Here’s a case study worth noting.
+A dental practice in Newcastle set up tracking across five directory platforms.
+They found that while only 15% of conversions came straight from directories, 60% of converting customers had viewed their directory listings somewhere in the journey.
+The directories weren’t only driving direct conversions.
+They were the validation points customers needed.

 - Cross-device tracking to follow mobile-to-desktop journeys